 Heading to Los Angeles aka L.A.?
 Looking for the best things to do in L.A. and how to make the most out of 2 days in L.A.?
 We just spent a weekend in L.A. and put together a guide to 2 days in L.A. and we were even able to travel to L.A. on a budget.
 The words L.A. and budget don’t typically go together in the same sentence, but they can!
 Most people think of L.A. as Hollywood & Beverly Hills (which can be expensive), but we are going to show you local hidden gems that will help your L.A. budget.
-We recently teamed up with OneMain Financial in celebration of their Customer Appreciation Days.
-They challenged us to spend 2 days in L.A. for under $250, showing you don’t have to spend a fortune to have fun in L.A.
+We spent 2 days in L.A. for under $250, we’ll show you that you don’t have to spend a fortune to have fun in L.A.

 Below we have listed every time we broke out our wallet, all prices are for two people.

 Day 1 In L.A.

 Drive The PCH

 Once you land in L.A. hit the ground running as there are so many things to do and see in L.A.
 Try to land in just before lunch.
 Pick up a rental car at LAX and jump on the Pacific Coast Highway (PCH), one of America’s most famous drives, as well as one of the most scenic drives in the world.
 We always rent with RentalCars.com they have the cheapest rates and free cancelation.
 Book in advance to secure the lowest rates.

 Drive down the PCH to Malibu.
 Malibu stretches 27 miles along the Pacific coast making for a gorgeous scenic drive.
 Stop and have lunch at Malibu Seafood for some tasty fresh seafood with ocean views.
 Malibu Seafood is also budget-friendly: scallop sandwich $6.95, clam strips & fries $11.50, 1piece fish & fries $7.95.